Non-perturbative methods for false vacuum decay

 The QSEA self-consistently takes into account fluctuations around the quantum solution generated by those same fluctuations, resolving the ``catch 22'' in Ref.~\cite{Croon:2020cgk}.
 Although written as a sum around quantum stationary points, the QSEA treats quasi-stationary fluctuations without the need to invoke the stationary phase approximation.
 A representation of the QSEA integration limits in field space is given in \Fig{fig:qsea}.

 Because the QSEA only takes into account bounded fluctuations, it is in general non-convex and may admit bounce solutions.
-The path integral \Eq{eq:zqsea} then sums over the constant false vacuum state, the bounce solution $\phi_b$, and multibounce solutions.
-Applying the dilute gas approximation for multibounce configurations, the sum evaluates to

-Here we have normalized the action s.t. $\Gamma_k[\phi_F] = 0$.
-Unlike the usual bounce result, \Eq{eq:gammaFull} includes the fluctuation determinant \emph{implicitly}, as it is effectively absorbed into the definition of $\Gamma_k$.
+Using the QSEA to evaluate the path integrals in the direct method \cite{Andreassen:2016cff,Andreassen:2016cvx} and correctly accounting for the zero-modes arising from spatial translations of the bounce we arrive at an expression for the FV decay rate